devopsdc/intro2devops/slides_3-github.md

 I'll need to make heavy use of tags with 'git reset --hard TAG' and 'git push -f' to reset the repositories to their pre-lab state.

+UPDATE: It's hard to keep remote forks up to date, since there's no GitHup UI shortcut for that, https://help.github.com/articles/syncing-a-fork/.

+So we'll use local forks instead....

+??
+Prevent accidental merges to master?
+Yes:
 -->